keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2019-01-28|Pokemon: ideal system to test diversification models on?
-2019-02-11|[no topic yet, feel encouraged to submit one]
+2019-02-11|The use of island biogeography in explaining low species diversity on the moon 2019-02-25|[no topic yet, feel encouraged to submit one] 2019-03-11|[no topic yet, feel encouraged to submit one] 2019-03-25|[no topic yet, feel encouraged to submit one]

 ## Discussed